Your guide to the Oneworld airline alliance

 • SriLankan Airlines (based in Sri Lanka)

-Qantas also maintains partnerships with airlines outside of the alliance, such as with China Eastern and Emirates – but these are separate to Qantas' Oneworld affiliations.
+By virtue of their Oneworld or Oneworld Connect membership, all of the above-listed carriers are Qantas partner airlines.
+The Red Roo also maintains partnerships with airlines outside the alliance, such as Air France and Emirates – but these are separate to Qantas’ Oneworld affiliations.

-Who are the Oneworld member affiliate airlines?
+Which are the Oneworld member affiliate airlines?

-Affiliate members of Oneworld are typically the regional arms or other offshoots of the alliance's full members.
+Affiliate members of Oneworld are typically regional arms or offshoots of the alliance’s full members.
 In most cases, standard Oneworld benefits apply when travelling on an affiliate member, in the same way as when travelling with a full Oneworld alliance airline.

 Current Oneworld affiliate airlines include: